ptown2/GLMVS/lua/gamemodes/README_LAYOUT.txt

 local GAME = {}

 GAME.ID		= ""					-- Gamemode's Folder -Name- ID, edited gamemodes (like TTT, redonettt or ttt_modified) will use the GAMEMODE.Name instead.
 GAME.Name	= ""					-- Gamemode's Name (You can get it from GM.Name or GAMEMODE.Name)
 GAME.MapPrefix	= {""}					-- Map prefixes
-GAME.MapFileDB	= "mapcycle_*.txt"		-- Recent Maps Data (Replace * with the Gamemode's ID)
+GAME.MapFileDB	= "map_*.txt"				-- Recent Maps Data (Replace * with the Gamemode's ID)

 -- Hooks
 GAME.HookEnd = ""					-- Round End hook
 GAME.HookMap = ""					-- Round Start or Map Load hook ( not game.LoadNextMap() )

 -- NOTE: Useful for getting convars